 SLY GRIFTER ROCKY

-Well after dark on the day that started with him flying in from Newark, getting punched in the face, and narrowly escaping a whacking, Rockford finally ends up back at his trailer, where he opens the door and is instantly reminded that he still has to pick up the ransacked mess from earlier.
+Well after dark on the day that started with him flying in from Newark, getting punched squarely in the face, and narrowly escaping a whacking, Rockford finally ends up back at his trailer, where he opens the door and is instantly reminded that he still has to pick up the ransacked mess from earlier.
 Just then there’s another rap on the trailer door.
 This time Jim remembers to take precautions before answering.
 He grabs a discus-sized metal ashtray and holds it over the jamb with his left hand as he flings open the door with his right.

-But it’s only Rocky, who is so happy to see his son, at least until he notices the metal ashtray his son is wielding over his head.
+But it’s only Rocky, who is very happy to see his son, at least until he notices the metal ashtray his son is wielding over his head.
 Rocky surmises what’s going on and takes the opportunity to tell Jim, not for the last time, that he really ought to think about finding a new line of work.